maheenshaukat/eit-system-validation/README.md

 Adler A, Lionheart WRB.
 Uses and abuses of EIDORS.
 Physiol Meas.
 2006;27(5):S25–S42.

 ## Citation Policy
-If you use this work, please cite the repository or associated publication (if available).
+If you use this work, please cite the repository or associated publication.
 For code usage, please reference the GitHub repository.